 ‘You have really shitty taste in literature,’ she said.
 ‘Oh – hey – please don’t cry.’

-He’d been awake one minute and already John was feeling emotional.
+He’d been awake one minute and already John was emotionally unstable.
 He was bitter, hated himself, hated the world.
 At 31, a failed author, with a blog nobody read, and ugly, John Fernando hadn’t been able to sexually satisfy his paramour the night before.

 He told her to get dressed and leave.